eanene/everly-demo/README.md

 ## Everly Health Demo

 ### Key Points
 - The kubernestes cluster is created in AWS using the eksctl command.
-Thsi command creates all the necessary networking components (VPC, Suibnets, IGW etc), EKS Cluster, Node group and IAM roles required to create a full clsuter
+This command creates all the necessary networking components (VPC, Suibnets, IGW etc), EKS Cluster, Node group and IAM roles required to create a full clsuter.
+The ideal and recommended method will utilize IAC ( preferrably Terraform) to deploy the AWS infrastrucutre
 ```
 eksctl create cluster \
   --name DEMO-CLUSTER \